widdix/learn-fargate/lab01-task-definition/README.md

 * Environment variable `BACKENDS_PORT` for the `ambassador` container: `80`
 * Log driver for both containers: `awslogs`
 * The task role and task execution role from the previous step
+* Define `0.25` CPU cores and 512 MB memory for the whole task.
+* The network mode `awsvpc` is mandatory for the use with Fargate.
+* Also add `FARGATE` as a possible launch type.

 Use the following command to create a stack based on your template.
 Replace `$user` with your name (e.g. `andreas`).